yiisoft/csrf/README.md

 ### Stub CSRF token

+The `StubCsrfToken` simply stores and returns a token string.
+It does not perform any additional validation.
-The `StubCsrfToken` class can be useful when mocking CSRF token behavior during unit testing or when providing placeholder functionality in temporary solutions.
+This implementation can be useful when mocking CSRF token behavior during unit testing or when providing placeholder functionality in temporary solutions.

 ### Masked CSRF token